rabbitstack/fibratus/docs/setup/installation.md

 There are two flavors of Windows MSI installers:

 - __full installers__ ship with all features ([captures](captures/introduction), [filaments](filaments/introduction), [yara](yara/introduction)) and bundle the embedded Python distribution
-- __slim installers__ support less features but have lower disk space requirements
+- __slim installers__ support less features but are more portable and have lower disk space requirements

 After the install completes, you can verify if Fibratus was correctly installed.
 Spin up a command line prompt.
 Alternatively, you can use [Windows Terminal](https://github.com/microsoft/terminal) or [Cmder](https://cmder.net/) consoles which is the recommended choice for better user experience.
 Run the following command: